Signed in as:

 Providing wildflower-rich habitat is the most significant action you can take to support pollinators.
 Adult bees, butterflies, and other pollinators require nectar as their primary food source, and female bees collect pollen as food for their offspring.
 Native plants, which are adapted to local soils and climates, are usually the best sources of nectar and pollen for native pollinators.
 Incorporating native wildflowers, shrubs, and trees into any landscape promotes local biological diversity and provides shelter and food for a diversity of wildlife.
 Most natives require minimal irrigation, flourish without fertilizers, and are unlikely to become weedy.
 The Xerces fact sheet features regionally native plants that are highly attractive to pollinators and are well-suited for small-scale plantings in gardens, urban greenspaces, and farm field borders, and on business and school campuses.

 Dig in to this fantastic pollinator planting guide specific to our region.
-It includes helpful charts of bloom times for beneficial plants and charts host plants for our native butterflies.
+It includes helpful charts of bloom times for beneficial plants and matches host plants to our native butterflies.

 Native plants have developed something of a bad rap among some homeowners and even garden professionals as messy and hard to manage plants that do not fit in with the neighborhood.
 We vehemently disagree!
 But, we are also sensitive to the fact that some people are not fully ready to embrace their wild side and want a more subtle transition.
 Fortunately there are many beautiful native plants that not only fit well into a residential yard, but also provide multiple benefits.
 The book "Native Plants for Small Yards" features ideas and recommendations for these native plants that will work well in a flower garden or home landscaping project, especially for the resident with the small yard.
 Just click on the button below to download and start reading.